WKLB-FM: Past WKLB frequencies

 In early 2006, WKLB launched its HD2 digital sidechannel with a classic country format, playing country music from the 1960s through the '90s, with core artists including Johnny Cash, Waylon Jennings, Willie Nelson, Loretta Lynn, Reba McEntire and others.

 In November 2006, the 99.5 frequency was spun off to Nassau Broadcasting Partners as a consequence of a deal where Greater Media acquired WCRB's frequency, with 102.5 adopting the WKLB format and call sign, and Nassau acquiring WCRB's call letters and programming.
 Nassau already owned WBACH, a network of four classical-formatted stations in Maine affiliated with WCRB's satellite-delivered World Classical Network service.
 The two stations switched frequencies at Noon on December 1, 2006.
 The final song on "99.5 WKLB" was the United States National Anthem sung by Ricochet, while the first song played by "102.5 WKLB" was "Life Is A Highway" by Rascal Flatts.

 For nearly 20 years, WKLB broadcast "Sunday Morning Country Oldies", hosted by Michael Burns and Stu Fink.
 The show was abruptly canceled on June 23, 2014, after iHeartMedia's WEDX switched to country as WBWL and began a direct challenge to WKLB, including promos deriding it as 'your parent's (country station)' to court young listeners.
 WKLB quickly responded by adding newer songs to their playlist and reducing spins of older music.
-A similar program hosted by Burns and Fink, "Boston Country Oldies," now airs on WCAP, WWSF, and WCRN.
+A similar program hosted by Burns and Fink, "Boston Country Oldies", now airs on WCAP, WWSF, and WCRN.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WKLB) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on November 1, 2016.

 On May 26, 2017, WKLB-FM dropped the "Country" branding, and rebranded as "The New 102.5"; with the rebranding, the station also changed its logo and slogan from "Boston's #1 for New Hit Country" to "Boston's Hottest Country".
 The station returned to the "Country 102.5" branding a few days later, but kept the "Boston's Hottest Country" slogan.

+On August 2, 2024, Carolyn Kruse announced her retirement after 31 years of hosting on Boston's country stations.
+Later that month, the station fired its local morning show and began airing The Andie Summers Show from sister station WXTU in Philadelphia.